 English for Psychotherapy

-Enhance Your English & Strengthen Your Mental Health Practice
+Enhance Your English & Strengthen Your Mental Health Practic

-Mental health professionals and aspiring psychotherapists (CLB 7+): gain confidence speaking English in therapeutic settings.
-Join our supportive English for Psychotherapy class, a warm, practice-focused program designed to help you thrive in Ontario’s mental health field.
+Designed for mental health professionals, aspiring psychotherapists, and Registered Psychotherapists looking to work more with English-speaking clients, the course helps participants gain confidence speaking English in therapeutic settings.
+It’s a warm, practice-focused program to help professionals thrive in Ontario’s mental health field.

 Online Classes